ppshobi/WappalyzerWiki/Contributing.md

 ## Adding a new category

 Please [open an issue](https://github.com/ElbertF/Wappalyzer/issues) to discuss.
-Adding a category involves updating `apps.json`, preference pages, locales and [wappalyzer.com](http://wappalyzer.com).
+Adding a category involves updating `apps.json`, locales and [wappalyzer.com](http://wappalyzer.com).

 ## Adding a new translation